 NDIS Item Numbers:

-Pricing for the cooking clinics align with the current NDIS price guide for dietetic services, and can be funded under the following three support categories:
+Pricing for the cooking clinics align with the current NDIS price guide for dietetic services, and can be funded under the following support categories:

 Capacity Building – Improved Health and Wellbeing

 Cooking Clinic sessions are delivered by appointment only